 This page is also available in German ›

-The natural history collections in Austria have a long history and an imperial background.
+The natural science collections in Austria have a long history and an imperial background.
 At the moment the Natural History Museum in Vienna is envisioned to contribute to the DiSSCo infrastuctre initiative.
 Discussions about nation-wide participation are ongoing.

 The Natural History Museum Vienna